Craft - Ship model, Cutty Sark, 20th century

 ABOUT THE CUTTY SARK

 The CUTTY SARK, built in Britain in 1869, was one of the last historic sailing ships.
-She traded in tea from China for a few years then began trading with Australia in the wool industry.
-She held the record sailing speed from Australia to Britain for ten years!
-Later a Portuguese company bought her as a cargo ship (and renamed her as FERREIRA) then she was purchased by a returned sea captain for use as a training ship in Cornwall.
-After the captain’s death she was transferred to a training college in Greenwich in 1938.
-In 1954 she was placed permanently in dry dock at Greenwich for display.
+The vessel traded in tea from China for a few years, then began trading with Australia in the wool industry.
+It held the record sailing speed from Australia to Britain for ten years!
+Later, a Portuguese company bought her as a cargo ship and then renamed it FERREIRA.
+Later, it was purchased by a returned sea captain for use as a training ship in Cornwall.
+After the captain’s death, the ship was transferred to a training college in Greenwich in 1938.
+In 1954, the sailing ship was placed permanently in dry dock at Greenwich for display.

 Significance